 |Front cover - More on back!|

 I’ve been writing this book for six years – ever since my parents sat in my family room six autumns ago and I commented to my mom that she should write a story about her mom.
 Her response was “Oh no. You should write it.”
 So I did.
-I had been wanting to try my hand at writing a book for some time but knew I really didn’t have the creativity to write a novel.
+I had been wanting to try my hand at writing a book for some time but knew I really didn’t have the motivation to write a novel.
 My favorite genre is historical fiction.
 And I’m a research geek.
 My mom and her sister knew the story they lived with my grandma and there was the 12-page, handwritten account she wrote one year for my sister’s school project.
 But there were many holes in her childhood story and in her known ancestry.
 All of her descendants recognized the amazing qualities of her life and no one wanted the story to fade away over time.
 Writing the story of my maternal grandmother’s life was the perfect fit for me.

 So the research and the writing was a long journey which I won’t go into here.
 The last piece, the publishing piece, was a learning experience all along the way.
 I wanted to, and was encouraged by some people “in the know,” to find a commercial publisher for the book.
 That is a very single-threaded task and covered the good part of a year and a half before I finally realized my book has very little mass appeal (now that admission is not good marketing!), but tremendous value to a certain audience.
 Although, honestly, I think a screenwriter could take the basics and make a terrific movie out of it!
 Hmmm.
 Project 342?!